-An organized and well tracked kitchen pantry is a huge convenience and stress preventer.
-It means you will never run out of anything unknowingly, and you’ll be prepared if something unexpected were to arise (read: unexpected guests decide to pop in for dinner).
+An organized and well-tracked kitchen pantry is a huge convenience and stress preventer.
+It means you will never run out of anything unknowingly, and you’ll be prepared if something unexpected were to arise

-Here are a few of my tips to keeping it organized, and keeping an accurate inventory.
+Here are a few of my tips for keeping it organized, and keeping an accurate inventory.

 Kitchen Pantry Inventory:

 Let me start by saying – I don’t have any fancy organizers, bins, or containers.
 I am working towards finding some that would fit well, but in the meantime, I’m working with what I’ve got.

 I’ve had two of these racks for years, I think I bought them at Walmart.
 They work wonderfully at creating an extra shelf in my kitchen pantry.